FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 ---

+# Final Note on Style

+JavaScript is a *flexible* language, and the concept of *coding style* is important.
+Coding with a conventional style will help other programmers understand your code.

+In this course we'll be sticking as closely as possible to AirBnB's style guide, lets take a look now: **[AirBnB Style Guide](https://github.com/airbnb/javascript/tree/master/es5)**

+---

 # Exercise 3

 In this exercise, you're going to build a JS object of your own to represent a **hotel**.